SamKaguima/CSE4081-Group-Project-/README.md

 Compression parameters
 ----------------------
-This implementation exposes three main parameters that control compression behavior:
+This implementation has three main parameters that control compression behavior:

 - `--levels` (DWT decomposition levels): how many times the 2D Haar wavelet is applied.
 Higher levels increase the transform depth, producing larger low-frequency (LL) bands and finer high-frequency subbands.
 Increasing `levels` can improve compression of smooth images but requires image dimensions divisible by `2**levels`.